ciaran-grant/expected-score-model/README.md

 The final model is trained on the full training set with the best hyperparameters to be evaluated on the test set.
 The error metric used currently is log-loss since we want the model probabilities to be as accurate as possible rather than just the classification.
 We could consider using brier score as the error metric as well, this may remove the need for calibration step below.

 #### Calibration
-XGBoost predictions with "binary:logistic" outputs are probabilities.
-These probabilities should accuractely reflect the observed probabilities in the data, this is what calibration ensures.

-I have used BetaCalibration here, maybe other calibration techniques are more appropriate but I haven't checked.
+The outputs of each model will be class probabilities, however these probabilities might not align with the observed frequency of each label so we may need to calibrate some models.

 #### Saving Predictions and Models
 Predictions and the features used for the training and test data are saved down for use in the Model Evaluation.
 Previous model versions and predictions can be used for comparison to new models.

 ### Model Evaluation

-Main model evaluation metrics looked at for binary classification here are logloss and brier loss score since we are mainly interested in getting accurate probabilities.
+Main model evaluation metrics looked at for multiclass classification here are logloss and brier loss score since we are interested in getting accurate probabilities.

 Getting accurate average predictions are also a useful guide, but mainly interested in getting the most accurate calibrated probabilities.